 - The buns only take about 30 minutes to come together.

-- You can make these sandwiches and freeze them to make for a quick breakfast in the mornings.
+- You can make these sandwiches and freeze them to make for a quick breakfast on busy mornings.

 - This recipe is gluten free and the sandwiches are completely customizable!